Hind Securities & Credit Ltd.

-25. PARTICULARS OF CONTRACTS OR ARRANGMENTS WITH RELATED PARTIES
+28. PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES

-29. PARTICULARS OF TOP TEN EMPLOYEES IN TERMS OF REMUNERATION DRAWN INCLUDING THOSE WHOWERE IN RECIEPT OF REMUNERATION OF RUPEES ONE CRORE AND TWO LAKH RUPEES OR MORE INAGGREGATE IN A FINANCIAL YEAR OR RUPEES EIGHT LAKH AND FIFTY THOUSAND RUPEES OR MORE PERMONTH DURING THE FINANCIAL YEAR
+29. PARTICULARS OF TOP TEN EMPLOYEES IN TERMS OF REMUNERATION DRAWN INCLUDING THOSE WHOWERE IN RECEIPT OF REMUNERATION OF RUPEES ONE CRORE AND TWO LAKH RUPEES OR MORE INAGGREGATE IN A FINANCIAL YEAR OR RUPEES EIGHT LAKH AND FIFTY THOUSAND RUPEES OR MORE PERMONTH DURING THE FINANCIAL YEAR

-Your Company recognizes and embraces the importance of a diverse Board in its success.We believe that a truly diverse Board will make a good use of differences in the skillsregional and industry experience background race gender and retain a competitiveadvantage.
-The board of directors has adopted the Board Diversity Policy' which setsout the approach to diversity of the Board.
-The board diversity policy is available on ourwebsite www.supersecurities.in
+Your Company recognizes and embraces the importance of a diverse Board in its success.We believe that a truly diverse Board will make good use of differences in the skillsregional and industry experience background race gender and retain a competitiveadvantage.
+The Board of Directors has adopted the Board Diversity Policy' which setsout the approach to the diversity of the Board.
+The board diversity policy is available onour website www.supersecurities.in

 The Disclosure pursuant to Section 197 read with Rule 5(1) of the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 are as follows:

 (i) the ratio of the remuneration of each director to the median remuneration of theemployees of the Company for the financial year is nil;